peebles/elk-stack/README.md

                --amazonec2-instance-type t2.small \
 	       elk

 Once this is up, go to the aws console and edit the "sgelk" security group.
-Add global access to ports 80 and 443.
+Add global access to ports 80, 8080 and 443.
 Add access to port 9200 to THIS SECURITY GROUP ONLY.
 Add access to UDP port 3030 and TCP port 3030 to everyone, or to a security group, depending on how you are logging (port 3030 is the Logstash port).
 Also add access to 3031 udp/tcp if you want to use "meta logging".

+Kibana will be on port 80 (or 443).
+The logstash proxy web gui will be on port 8080.

 ### Meta Logging